ppy/osu-wiki/news/2024/2024-09-27-mappers-guild-fall-2024-priroity-quests.md

 Starting a new map with 0 experience is obviously overwhelming.
 The best advice we can give is to just open the editor and make *something*, even if it's not good.
 You'll learn a lot more with just that experience than you might from watching tutorials alone.

-And if you need help with any of your Mappers' Guild related maps, feel free to reach out in the `#mappers-guild` channel in the [osu!
+And if you need help with any of your Mappers' Guild–related maps, feel free to reach out in the `#mappers-guild` channel in the [osu!
 Discord server](https://discord.com/invite/ppy)!

 —pishifat